stanlm105/AstraaExplore/README.md

 > Hi, my name is Mike.
 MessierExplore is a personal astronomy journey turned open toolkit — offering logbooks, sky guidance, and astrophotography utilities.
 Free, beginner-friendly, and built with Python + cloud tools.<br><br>
 > There are many different avenues one could take in this topic, which is fascinating.
 I'm intrigued by Red Cat's high production products, I'm intrigued by the automated pipelines and precise EQ tracking of SmartScopes.
 That said, the focus of the explorations here will be through that of the classic dobsonian. <br><br>
-> The first quest in this journey is the classic exercise of the Messier Observing Program for manually logging and sketching the 110 Messier objects of the night sky.<br><br>
+> The suggested first quest in this journey is the classic exercise of the Messier Observing Program for logging and sketching the 110 Messier objects of the night sky.<br><br>
-> The side quest is exploring astrophotography and will share both triumphs and challenges.<br><br>
-> I will freely add materials, tools, utilities here that aid in the journey.<br><br>

 ---